eliseusalomao/farm-stand/README.md

 # How to run this project

-1. You need to have a mongodb database
+1. You need to have a mongodb database</br>
     1.1.
 If you have [Docker](https://www.docker.com/) then just run `docker compose up -d`
 2. Run: `npm run dev`